nasir015/WineQualityPrediction/README.md

-# Indian Diabetes Prediction Project
+# Wine Quality Prediction Project

 ## Overview
 This project is a web-based application for predicting the likelihood of diabetes in individuals using the Indian Diabetes Prediction Dataset.
 It leverages a machine learning model and is built with Flask for the backend.
 The application allows users to input health-related parameters and receive predictions on diabetes risk.